AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 ### Server

-In phase 1, the task is performed in the simulated scene.
+In stage 1, the task is performed in the simulated scene.
 Therefore, we build a digital twin of the testing scene in reality with `habitat-sim` and `habitat-lab`.
-This digital twin contains a refined simulation of the test ground used in later phase, as well as the simulation of the EP itself.
+This digital twin contains a refined simulation of the testing ground used in the later stage as well as the simulation of the EP itself.

-The interfaces between server and client are defined by ROS topics and the detailed definitions can be found [here](./reference.md).
+The interfaces between the server and client are defined by ROS topics, and detailed definitions can be found [here](./reference.md).

 ### Client

 In this repo, we provide a baseline method for this task.
 A functional image can be obtained by [building the image](#build-an-updated-client-image) or pulling `tb5zhh/icra-2023-client:latest`.

-Note that, due to the hardware resource constraints on EP, launched client should be limited to use less than 6 CPUs and 8192MB memory.
-These constraints are imposed by `--cpus=5.6 -m 8192M` arguments in `launch.sh`.
-Do not remove them during developing, or online testing performance may be significantly lower than local testing.
+Note that, due to the hardware resource constraints on EP, a launched client should be limited to using less than 6 CPUs and 8192MB memory.
+These constraints are imposed by the `--cpus=5.6 -m 8192M` arguments in `launch.sh.
+Do not remove them during development, or online testing performance may be significantly lower than local testing.

 The baseline image (and potentially the images you built) is based on the base image `docker.discover-lab.com:55555/rm-sim2real/client-base:v1.4.0`.
-Basic functional units (e.g. [keyborad control]()) is included in this base image.
+Basic functional units (e.g. [keyboard control](#manually-control-ep-with-keyboard)) are included in this base image.
 Please refer to [this repo](https://github.com/AIR-DISCOVER/ICRA-RM-Sim2Real-Client) for further information on the base image.

 ## How-to